Skip to main content

 That fact is, of course, that Taylor Swift had to cancel multiple concerts in Austria over the summer because of a major and specific terror threat against them.
 The UK knows all too well how horrendous such attacks can be – an attack on an Ariana Grande concert at the Manchester Arena in 2017 killed 22 innocent people and injured 1,000 more.
 Both major political parties have promised new laws to tighten security for even the smallest of gigs, following a campaign from Figen Murray, whose son Martyn Hett was killed in the attack.

 Swift faces a myriad of other risks to her personal safety too, partly simply from her prominence as one of the most famous women in the world, and partly from her political endorsement of Kamala Harris.
+In the UK, it was a horrifying attack on a Taylor Swift dance class – which killed three young girls – that set off rioting across the country this August.
+Starmer is said to have discussed this incident with Swift during their meeting.

 The sheer size of Taylor Swift’s brand and tour makes it a matter for government attention: figures that her tour could represent a boost of £1 billion to the UK economy are up for dispute, but are absolutely plausible – the economic and political damage if Swift had felt she needed to cancel the UK tour would have been very real indeed.

-Reporting suggests UK police were not aware of any “specific” threat against Taylor Swift, despite her team – apparently her mother – having insisted that an armed escort would be a requirement, or else at least some dates on the tour would be cancelled.
+Reporting suggests UK police were not aware of any “specific” threat against Swift, despite her team – apparently her mother – having insisted that an armed escort would be a requirement, or else at least some dates on the tour would be cancelled.

 The resulting problem is a complex one: police are faced with either having to act outside of normal operating procedures to provide security for Swift, or else to face the blame for the cancellation of gigs, thousands of disappointed fans, endless negative front pages, and real economic harm.